rockettheme/docs/Docs/grav/themes/gemini/INDEX.md

 ---
 title: Gemini
-description: Your Guide to Using the Gemini Template for Grav
+description: Your Guide to Using the Gemini Theme for Grav
-breadcrumb: /grav:Grav/!themes:Templates/!gemini:Gemini
+breadcrumb: /grav:Grav/!themes:Theme/!gemini:Gemini

 ---